magik-sword/LLM-Project/README.md

 ### Training

 This project was done using my ASUS Zenbook Laptop.
 All the notebooks were run on Google Colab to use their NVIDIA T4 GPU to speed up training and loading in packages.
 Training both the LLM and logistic regression model only took a few minutes.
 A major challenge, especially in the beginning, was figuring out how many layers to unfreeze.
 Using only the classification head led to little learning and using the entire GPT-2 model quickly led to overfitting.
-A slightly higher learning rate also helped achieve the results shown here.
+A slightly higher learning rate also helped achieve the results shown in the repository.

 ### Performance Comparison